openstack-archive/anchor/README.md

 To install a development version of Anchor, run:

+    python setup.py develop
-    pip install -e '.[develop]'
+    pip install watchdog

-To install a production version with some authentication backend, run (where `auth_xxx` may be `auth_keystone` and/or `auth_ldap`):
+Note that watchdog is needed only when running with the --reload option used later.
+To install a production version, run:

-    pip install '.[auth_xxx]'
+    python setup.py install

-The chosen authentication backend is only enabled if it's defined in the config file.
 The config file should be copied from `config.py` with any details updated.

 Anchor requires you to provide a CA signing certificate and private key which is stored in the CA subdirectory by default (as specified in